topcoderinc/marathon-docker-template/README.md

    <your code>
 ```

 , where /solution/solution.csv is the output your algorithm generates on the provisional test set.
-The format of this file is described above in the Output file section.
+The format of this file will be described in the challenge specification.
 /code contains a dockerized version of your system that will be used to reproduce your results in a well defined, standardized way.
 This folder must contain a Dockerfile that will be used to build a docker container that will host your system during final testing.
 How you organize the rest of the contents of the /code folder is up to you, as long as it satisfies the requirements listed below in the Final testing section.

-### Notes:
+#### Notes:
 During provisional testing only your solution.csv file will be used for scoring, however the tester tool will verify that your submission file confirms to the required format.
 This means that at least the /code/Dockerfile must be present from day 1, even if it doesn't describe any meaningful system to be built.
 However, we recommend that you keep working on the dockerized version of your code as the challenge progresses, especially if you are at or close to a prize winning rank on the provisional leaderboard.

 Make sure that your submission package is smaller than 500 MB.
 This means that if you use large files (external libraries, data files, pretained model files, etc) that won't fit into this limit, then your docker build process must download these from the net during building.
 There are several ways to achieve this, e.g. external libraries may be installed from a git repository, data files may be downloaded using wget or curl from Dropbox or Google Drive or any other public file hosting service.
 In any case always make sure that your build process is carefully tested end to end before you submit your package for final testing.

 During final testing your last submission file will be used to build your docker container.

 Make sure that the contents of the /solution and /code folders are in sync, i.e. your solution.csv file contains the exact output of the current version of your code.
-To speed up the final testing process the contest admins may decide not to build and run the dockerized version of each contestant's submission.
-It is guaranteed however that if there are N main prizes then at least the top 2*N ranked submissions (based on the provisional leader board at the end of the submission phase) will be final tested.

 ## Final testing

-To be able to successfully submit your system for final testing, some familiarity with Docker is required.
-If you have not used this technology before then you may first check this page and other learning material linked from there.
-To install docker follow these instructions.
+To be able to successfully submit your system for final testing, some familiarity with [Docker](https://www.docker.com/) is required.
+If you have not used this technology before then you may first check [this page](https://www.docker.com/why-docker) and other learning material linked from there.
+To install Docker follow [these instructions](https://www.docker.com/community-edition).

-Contents of the /code folder
+## Contents of the /code folder
 The /code folder of your submission must contain:
 1. All your code (training and inference) that are needed to reproduce your results.
 2. A dockerfile (named Dockerfile, without extension) that will be used to build your system.